 Anxiety, depression, low self-esteem, low motivation - I will work with you to sort through these negative feelings that can hold you back and cause confusion and distress.

-I practice in Biggleswade and Cambridge, creating a safe space in which you can reflect on your life experiences, current problems and challenges, and work towards positive changes.
+All sessions are currently online, creating a safe space in which you can reflect on your life experiences, current problems and challenges, and work towards positive changes.

 About the counselling I offer

 Person-centred therapy focuses on the client as the expert, with the counsellor taking a non-directive approach and providing a safe environment to fully explore all aspects of the self without fear of judgement.
 Existential therapy is concerned with searching for meaning, recognising where meaning is found, and taking control over the choices in everyday life that contribute to living in a meaningful way.
 Working across these two types of therapy, I will support and encourage you to work towards an understanding and acceptance of yourself, and a realisation of the power and control you have to make changes and achieve your full potential.

 Cognitive Behavioural techniques are methods of recognising where thought patterns can lead to destructive behaviour and challenging the beliefs that perpetuate the behaviour.
 I find that combining Cognitive Behavioural methods with an exploration of the self that comes with the Person-Centred/Existential model, a deeper understanding of issues can be gained whilst maintaining a focus on simply feeling better and more able to function day-to-day.

 Training, qualifications & experience